Home > Wetland Training > Vegetation Identification for Wetland Delineation > South

-In this two-day course, you will learn plant identification principles and study diagnostic characteristics of species frequently encountered by wetland delineators in the Southern New Jersey region.
+In this hybrid course that consists of online sessions and a field trip, you will learn plant identification principles and study diagnostic characteristics of species frequently encountered by wetland delineators in the Southern New Jersey region.
 By the end of the course, you will be able to quickly and confidently identify the wetland plant species that are important in determining if an area meets the hydrophytic vegetation criterion for wetland delineation.

 Click on the tabs below for more details about this wetland vegetation identification course.